DSKandikere/object_recognition.in/README.md

 **5. Responsive Design:**
    * The layout is designed to be responsive, adapting to different screen sizes.
-   * Enhanced Bounding Box Styling:
-   * The bounding box and label are now styled with an amber color, improving visibility.

 **6. Clear instructions:**
    * Added a paragraph explaining how to use the web application.